 I have referred to the phenomena of ectoplasm and the materializing séance in connection with vampires.
-These clearly have a bearing on the matter; but in neither case do we find any parallel to the escape of a body that has been DOES THE enclosed in a tomb, and we may ask ourselves VAMPIRE'S whether, if there is any truth in vampirism, the body BODY LEAVE actually dematerializes and then reintegrates out-THE TOMB? side the tomb, or whether another body is built up by the vampire independently of the body which remains behind in the grave.
-If the latter is the case, we must assume that the body in question is built up by the methods adopted at a materializing séance, i.e. with the aid of a medium or mediums. a third hypothesis.
-We may assume that in the case of vampirism the etheric body of the vampire remains intact and that he withdraws ectoplasmic material from his own body in the tomb, which enables him to build up a physical form externally with further aid from the person or persons whom he vampirizes. perhaps seems the most plausible hypothesis of the three.
+These clearly have a bearing on the matter; but in neither case do we find any parallel to the escape of a body that has been enclosed in a tomb, and we may ask ourselves BODY LEAVE whether, if there is any truth in vampirism, the body actually dematerializes and then reintegrates outside the tomb, or whether another body is built up by the vampire independently of the body which remains behind in the grave.
+If the latter is the case, we must assume that the body in question is built up by the methods adopted at a materializing séance, i.e. with the aid of a medium or mediums.
+There is a third hypothesis.
+We may assume that in the case of vampirism the etheric body of the vampire remains intact and that he withdraws ectoplasmic material from his own body in the tomb, which enables him to build up a physical form externally with further aid from the person or persons whom he vampirizes.
+This